jseadragon/restless/README.rst

-I am not maintaining this fork.
+This fork is not moaintained!
+=======
 This was just created to test compatibility with Django 4.2.
-=======
+Upstream has PR with these changes.

 ========